 They also use unique hashtags to run other CHIVE-wide events, like the first-ever national beer pong tournament.

 “We started our partnership with you guys because we did our first ever national beer pong tournament.
 A client of ours was working with us to advertise their hangover relief product (FAST).
 The campaign was around March Madness, so we ran a bracket-style beer pong tournament.”

 As the company couldn’t run full tournaments in every state, they used 50 unique hashtags (1 per state) to track the state-wide CHIVE beer pong tournaments being held around the U.S. The top 2 winners from each group were then flown into Austin for a National championship match.

-“We were tracking 50 different hashtags.
-Figuring out who’s in the lead at each state, and we would update it throughout the week to know who's most likely to win.
-Without Keyhole, tracking this many hashtags would’ve been impossible, so that's where our partnership started.”
+“We were tracking 50 different hashtags & figuring out who’s in the lead at each state in real-time.
+We would update it throughout the week to know who’s most likely to win.
+Without Keyhole, tracking this many hashtags would’ve been impossible, so that’s where our partnership started.”